mjposs/min-max-min/README.md

 This repository contains the algorithms used to solve min-max-min robust optimization problems studied in the paper

 *Ayşe Nur Arslan, Michael Poss, and Marco Silva: Min-max-min robust combinatorial optimization with few recourse solutions.
-Available at XXXX hal reference missing XXXX*
+Available at https://hal.archives-ouvertes.fr/view/index/docid/2939356*

 Four algorithms are available:
 * The monholithic reformulation from [HKW15](https://doi.org/10.1287/opre.2015.1392 "K-Adaptability in Two-Stage Robust Binary Programming"), see function `exact_dualization()`